bsc-pm/ovni/doc/emulation/nanos6.md

 execution path inside the runtime library to identify what is happening.
 This information is typically used by both the users and the developers of the Nanos6 library to analyze problems and unwanted behaviors.
-Towards this goal, four different Paraver views are generated, which are explained below.
+Towards this goal, five different Paraver views are generated, which are explained below.

 The state of each task is modelled in a simple finite state machine, which identifies the main state changes of the task.
-The task is set to the *Running* state only when is executing the body of the task, consisting of user defined code.
+The task is set to the *Running* state when it begins executing the body of the task, consisting of user defined code.
 The states can be observed in the following diagram:

 ![Nanos6 task states](fig/nanos6-task-model.svg)

+A thread can only execute one task at a time, but multiple tasks can be nested and only the topmost one will actually run.
+When a view presents the running task of a thread, that one is always the top of the stack.

 ## Task ID view

-The task ID view represents the ID of the Nanos6 task instance that is currently executing on each thread.
-This ID is a monotonically increasing identifier assigned on task creation.
+The task ID view represents the numeric ID of the Nanos6 task that is currently running on each thread.
+The ID is a monotonically increasing identifier assigned on task creation.
 Lower IDs correspond to tasks created at an earlier point than higher IDs.

 ## Task type view